m6shin/cse15l-lab-reports/lab-report-1-week-2.md

 - In order for me to set up ssh, I needed to use the command ssh-keygen and then save it on the computer.

 ![Image](https://snipboard.io/Svmanw.jpg)
-- Since I use Windows to set up ssh, I needed to open my Powershell as the administrator and set up the ssh-agent.
+- Since I use Windows to set up ssh, I needed to follow directions on this [link](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation) and open my Powershell as the administrator to set up the ssh-agent.
 After setting up ssh, I am able to log into my CSE 15L account without my password.
 ## 6. Optimizing Remote Running
 ![Image](https://snipboard.io/gXTyYu.jpg)
 - I found out that the command ssh (account name) "ls" will list the home directory on the remote server.